Industrial Logo Ideas:

 This minimalist design uses the classic factory and cog icons to create a striking and sophisticated industrial symbol.
 The duotone color scheme in the icon symbolize stability and confidence, indicating a powerful business.
 The clean letterforms of the Teko typeface round off the design's modern appeal.

 This shielded icon uses wings, stars, and the image of a lion to highlight the expertise and quality of your industrial business.
 The golden colors provide a sophisticated edge to the design.
 The Staatliches typeface is bold and pops against the charcoal background.

 Where can I get an industrial logo in PNG and vector format?

 A vector graphic is essential for large-scale branding and PNG images have transparent backgrounds.
-Zarla allows you to download your industrial logo in both vector and PNG format when you purchase our Premium package for a one-off price of $49.00.
+Zarla allows you to download your industrial logo in both vector and PNG format when you purchase our Premium package for a one-off price.

 How can I make a vintage industrial logo?